Ready for the next step?

 Theatre

-Beginning in the lower school, students offers an extracurricular drama program for grades three through five in which students explore improvisation, movement and playwriting.
+Beginning in the lower school, students are offered an extracurricular drama program for grades three through five in which students explore improvisation, movement and playwriting.

 The middle school play is an extracurricular opportunity for students to participate in all aspects of theatre production.
-The performances vary from year to year from two one-act play to full length productions.
-This is open to all grade levels and is performed in the fall semester.
+The performances vary from year to year from two one-act plays to full length productions.
+This is open to all middle school grade levels and is performed in the fall semester.

 Speech/Debate

-The speech program at Pembroke Hill School offers a multi-level approach to developing each student's ability to express himself/herself in a concise, creative and artistic manner.
+The speech and debate program at Pembroke Hill School offers a multi-level approach to developing each student's ability to express himself/herself in a concise, creative and artistic manner.